phbits/WebsiteFailedLogins/README.md

 Logparser and IIS log fields are the two prerequisites for this module.

 There is significant error checking to ensure success.
 When all errors have been resolved, use the `-RunningConfig` switch.
-This assumes `Invoke-WebsiteFailedLogins` will run error free and limits error checking to just a few.
+This assumes `Invoke-WebsiteFailedLogins` will run error free and limits operations to a required few.

 ### Logparser ###